-Day 9: Taiyuan - Pingyao Meals: B, L, D
+Day 9: Taiyuan - Pingyao

-This morning we will spend around 1-2 hours at the Jin Ci Temple in Taiyuan.
+Temple in Taiyuan.
 Afterwards, drive 2 hours to the small ancient town of Pingyao where you will transfer to an electric cart to take you to your hotel.
 Take part in a traditional Chinese paper cutting experience, dating back to the 6th Century.
+Destination Information